 The Packbridge Challenge is a competition for entrepreneurial companies or startups.
 The competition is directed towards companies with a unique business concept or innovation with the potential on the global market.
-The winner receives at check valued at SEK 50 000 during the final at Top Packaging Summit by Packbridge 2018.
+The winner receives at check valued at SEK 50 000 during the final at the Top Packaging Summit by Packbridge conference.

 Winner 2018 – Cellutech